 Colorado car insurance laws require only that you insure yourself against bodily injury and property damage liability, so it’s your choice whether to add coverage for yourself, your passengers, and your vehicle.

-If you have a newer model car, it makes sense to get comprehensive insurance and collision coverage.
+If you have a newer model car, getting comprehensive insurance and collision coverage makes sense.
 In Colorado, comprehensive costs $298 and collision costs $541, on an average per year, according to a rate data analysis done by CarInsurance.com.

 To protect your assets, you should buy liability insurance in the following amounts: